 Commissioner Meetings

 Regular Board of Commissioners meetings are held at 10 AM the 2nd Thursday of each month.
-Amended Meeting Agenda #0313
+The October 9, 2025 meeting agenda is available here.

 All District meetings are open to the public.
 Any member of the public interested in receiving a copy of the monthly and special meeting agendas is asked to email districtadmin@pldd.org